Hammer

 Ubiquitous in framing, the claw hammer has a "claw" to pull nails out of wood, and is commonly found in an inventory of household tools in North America.
 Other types of hammers vary in shape, size, and structure, depending on their purposes.
 Hammers used in many trades include sledgehammers, mallets, and ball-peen hammers.
 Although most hammers are hand tools, powered hammers, such as steam hammers and trip hammers, are used to deliver forces beyond the capacity of the human arm.
 There are over 40 different types of hammers that have many different types of uses.

-For hand hammers, the grip of the shaft is an important consideration.
-Many forms of hammering by hand are heavy work, and perspiration can lead to slippage from the hand, turning a hammer into a dangerous or destructive uncontrolled projectile.
-Steel is highly elastic and transmits shock and vibration; steel is also a good conductor of heat, making it unsuitable for contact with bare skin in frigid conditions.
-Modern hammers with steel shafts are almost invariably clad with a synthetic polymer to improve grip, dampen vibration, and to provide thermal insulation.
-A suitably contoured handle is also an important aid in providing a secure grip during heavy use.
-Traditional wooden handles were reasonably good in all regards, but lack strength and durability compared to steel, and there are safety issues with wooden handles if the head becomes loose on the shaft.

 The high elasticity of the steel head is important in energy transfer, especially when used in conjunction with an equally elastic anvil.

 In terms of human physiology, many uses of the hammer involve coordinated ballistic movements under intense muscular forces which must be planned in advance at the neuromuscular level, as they occur too rapidly for conscious adjustment in flight.
 For this reason, accurate striking at speed requires more practice than a tapping movement to the same target area.
 It has been suggested that the cognitive demands for pre-planning, sequencing and accurate timing associated with the related ballistic movements of throwing, clubbing, and hammering precipitated aspects of brain evolution in early hominids.

 History

-The use of simple hammers dates to around 3.3 million years ago according to the 2012 find made by Sonia Harmand and Jason Lewis of Stony Brook University, who while excavating a site near Kenya's Lake Turkana discovered a very large deposit of various shaped stones including those used to strike wood, bone, or other stones to break them apart and shape them.
+The use of simple hammers dates to around 3.3 million years ago according to the 2012 find made by Sonia Harmand and Jason Lewis of Stony Brook University, who while excavating a site near Kenya's Lake Turkana discovered a very large deposit of variously shaped stones including those used to strike wood, bone, or other stones to break them apart and shape them.
 The first hammers were made without handles.
 Stones attached to sticks with strips of leather or animal sinew were being used as hammers with handles by about 30,000 BCE during the middle of the Paleolithic Stone Age.
 The addition of a handle gave the user better control and less accidents.
 The hammer became the primary tool used for building, food, and protection.

 The hammer's archaeological record shows that it may be the oldest tool for which definite evidence exists.